containerum/containerum/README.md

 You can find the Documentation and Quick Start tutorial for Containerum in the [Docs section](https://docs.containerum.com/) on our website or in the [Docs repository](https://github.com/containerum/containerum-docs) here on GutHub.
 Please, feel free to contribute to the Docs to help us make them more accurate and comprehensive.

 ## Online version
-Containerum is also available as preconfigure cloud-based platform at containerum.com/online.
+Containerum platform is also available online at containerum.com/online.
+It is already installed and preconfigured for production.
+While the platform is still free, users are billed only for resources.

 ## License
 Copyright (c) 2015-2018 Exon LV.